Newsletter - September 2020

 “This is just a fraction of the actions we have taken in coordination with FHFA to support homeowners and renters,” the letter states.
 “While the re-financing market remains strong, there will be delinquencies and defaults that hit companies because of COVID-19.
 This modest fee will help us continue helping those who are really hurting during the pandemic.”

-Let Blue Streak Docs help you protect your portfolio with document retrieval and property reports during these uncertain times.
+Protect your portfolio during these uncertain times by using Blue Streak Doc's document retrieval services and property search reports.
 If you have not worked with us yet, give us a try and get your 5th order FREE!

 Employee Of The Month